moead-framework/framework/docs/tuto.rst

 The feature used here is not specific to the framework but can be used for every python project that uses the random and numpy modules.

-Because the framework uses the random and numpy modules, you can be sure to have the same results by running the same script several times if you add the following instructions before initializing problems or algorithms:
+You can be sure to have the same results by running the same script several times if you call the ``set_seed(seed)`` method before initializing problems and algorithms:

 .. code-block:: python

-    import random
-    import numpy
+    from moead_framework.tool.result import set_seed

     seed = 0
-    random.seed(seed)
-    np.random.seed(seed)
+    set_seed(seed)

 You can find more information with the following links: